Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/index.md

 Constant parts can be specified as part of the template outside the dynamic placeholders.
-For example, creating a basic-auth header from a query parameter called `auth` that only contains the base64 encoded part:
+For example, creating a basic-auth header from a query parameter called `auth` that only contains the base64-encoded part:

     Authorization:Basic $(query_params["auth"])